 “It’s appropriate that I should have come in on the wings of a blizzard.
 I’ve been blowing up a storm ever since.”
 Charlie Bickford

-This fantastic publicity photo of actor Charles Bickford isn’t dated, but I am fairly sure that it’s pre-1935 when he was still contracted to MGM and causing hell for my great uncle Louis B. Mayer.
+This fantastic publicity photo of actor Charles Bickford isn’t dated, but I am fairly sure that it’s pre-1935 when he was still contracted to MGM and causing hell for my great uncle, Louis B. Mayer.
 If there was an Oscar for hotheadedness, both of them would have won it.

-The gusts of turmoil pretty much rolled on in his life in the same fashion from there on in, including being tried at just nine years old for attacking a trolley driver in a fit of rage for running over and killing his dog.
+The gusts of turmoil pretty much rolled on in his life in the same fashion from there on in, including being tried at just nine years old for attacking a trolley driver in a fit of rage for running over and killing his dog!

-Thankfully, he was acquitted of attempted murder but I can imagine a tiny tough guy sitting on a chair in the witness box with his legs swinging, too small to reach the court floor.
+Thankfully he was acquitted of attempted murder but I can imagine a tiny tough guy sitting on a chair in the witness box with his legs swinging, too small to reach the court floor.
 Perhaps, when asked by the judge why he tried to kill the man who ran over his beloved pet, young Bickford answered, “Because he earnt it, sir!
 He earnt a walloping!”

 I can just see him staring at the poor trolley driver, narrowing his eyes, jutting out his chin, and punching his own fist.
-Had he been sent to prison I think he would have been anointed the tiny King of the Thugs, serving up knuckle sandwiches for breakfast, lunch and dinner.
+Had he been sent to prison I think he would have been anointed the tiny ‘King of the Thugs,’ serving up knuckle sandwiches for breakfast, lunch and dinner.

 Maybe realizing he was close to being kicked out and hoping to control his own destiny in a town where that was extremely unlikely, Bickford asked to be released from his contract.
 But in the film business everyone knows your reputation before you do, and his made him a pariah.
 No studio would have him.
-So for years he worked as a freelancer until finally Fox offered him a contract – it would be a lifeline that would nearly kill him.
+For years he worked as a freelancer until finally Fox offered him a contract – it would be a lifeline that would nearly kill him.

-While filming the last scene in East of Java in 1935, Bickford was told to battle with a real lion, which of course immediately attacked him and went straight for his neck, ripping it open and nearly severing his jugular vein.
+While filming the last scene in East of Java in 1935, Bickford was told to battle with a real lion, which immediately attacked him and went straight for his neck, ripping it open and nearly severing his jugular vein.
 The entire horrific encounter was caught on camera (the Library of Congress has some of the footage) and if that wasn’t enough, it was actually used in the film.
 Still, the producers had the unbelievable chutzpah to replace Bickford with another actor.

-Despite being heavily bandaged and in terrible pain, Bickford bravely (or insanely) come back to the set to finish the film.
+Despite being heavily bandaged and in terrible pain, Bickford bravely (or insanely) came back to the set to finish the film.
 Fear of death was far less of concern than the fear of losing his livelihood, which already hung by a string.
-He didn’t last long becoming delirious and collapsing with a high fever.
+He didn’t last long, becoming delirious and collapsing with a high fever.
 The director sent him back to the hospital where he remained for ten months, which makes the fact that he stumbled back on set right after the attack seem particularly desperate.
 (Read this account in The Milwaukee Journal from June 24, 1943.)